Frequently Asked Questions

-Notifications are sent to both recipients and those applicants not selected for an award by email by mid-June.
+Notifications are sent to recipients and those applicants not selected for an award via email by mid-June.
 For recipients, an Acceptance link will be displayed on the home page following the email notification.

 HOW WILL SCHOLARSHIPS BE AWARDED?

 The awards are one-time, non-renewable grants.
 The amount may vary depending on the scholarship awarded.
-Checks will be mailed to each recipient’s home address in August and will be made payable to the college or university the recipient identifies on their profile page.
+Checks will be mailed to each recipient’s home address in August and will be made payable to the institution the recipient identifies on their profile page.
 Scholarship recipients are responsible for delivering their checks to their colleges.

 are scholarships taxable?